Samagra-Development/Samagra-Website/src/pages/amritseries/amritsarovar.md

   voluptatum aliquam vitae iure.
 testimonialAuthor: Garima Sood
 testimonialAuthorDesignation: Outreach Team, Samagra
+footersubText1: It is a long established fact that a reader will be distracted by the readable [NIPUN Bharat](/project/nipun-bharat-cell/) when looking at its layout.

 footerText1: Partner with us today!
 footerText2: "Write to us at: outreach@samagragovernance.in"
 successStoriesTitle: View more <i>Success Stories of Impact</i>